aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 }
 ```

-If you notice, the `greetYou` method takes in one parameter (`name`) and has a `void` return type.
-The following code implements this method with the lambda on line 1:
+If you notice, the `greetYou()` method takes in one parameter (`name`) and has a `void` return type.
+The following code implements this method with the lambda on Line 1:

 ```java
 HelloYou helloYou = name -> System.out.println("Hello " + name);
 helloYou.greetYou("Michael"); // => Hello Michael
 ```

 You'll notice that the lambda has one parameter, so you can omit the parentheses.
-The parameter also corresponds to the single input parameter for the `greetYou` method.
-The `println` method in the lambda body has a `void` return type, which corresponds to the return type of the `greetYou` method.
+The parameter also corresponds to the single input parameter for the `greetYou`() method.
+The `println()` method in the lambda body has a `void` return type, which corresponds to the return type of the `greetYou()` method.

 This next example has the following functional interface: